 But ironically, one of the most striking features of the other six books is the near-absence of popular favourites.
 And several of the most important composers in the solo piano and pedagogic repertoire are entirely missing from the series.

-The Core Classics: Essential Repertoire series doesn’t include any music at all by the following composers:
+Specifically, the Core Classics series doesn’t include any music at all by:

 ABRSM’s Alternative Universe

-I have compiled the complete list of ABRSM’s 130 “core classics” here, but suffice to say that instead of the masterpieces of the great composers listed above we find old pedagogic and exam pieces by such as George Dyson, Thomas Dunhill, Felix Swinstead, Harold R. Clark, Terence Greaves, William Alwyn, Lionel Salter, David Bedford, Michael Rose, Alan Haughton and Harold Samuel, among others.
+Complete listings of the pieces can be found on the EVC Music site, but suffice to say that instead of the masterpieces of the great composers listed above we find old pedagogic and exam pieces by such as George Dyson, Thomas Dunhill, Felix Swinstead, Harold R. Clark, Terence Greaves, William Alwyn, Lionel Salter, David Bedford, Michael Rose, Alan Haughton and Harold Samuel, among others.

 Astute readers will no doubt have twigged that what these composers have in common that they were all commissioned by ABRSM to write criteria-driven exam music over the decades.
 Stravinsky, whose Tango and Les Cinq Doigts are predictably missing, would perhaps be kicking himself!